 “I’m first”, one child claims.

-“Second”, my hand goes up as the read aloud spots are dibbed.
+“Second”, my hand goes up as the read-aloud spots are dibbed.

 It is a daily journey, a ritual to spend time with our favorite authors and with each other.
 A time to go to places imagined, to meet characters who have become friends or shortly will be.
-As the book is passed between us, our rolls change from listener to reader and back to listener again.
+As the book is passed between us, our roles change from listener to reader and back to listener again.

 Here in this illumined hour when the sun is gone and the stars have come out of hiding, we take pleasure in coming together as a reading family.
-It’s not about how quickly we can get through a book or how many accelerated reader points its worth or how well the kids will do on their exams, it’s all about us, the happily ever after reading family.
+It’s not about how quickly we can get through a book or how many accelerated readers points its worth or how well the kids will do on their exams, it’s all about us, the happily ever after reading family.

 Creating a Slow Family Reading Moment: